sujoff/sujoff/README.md

 - 🌱 Currently using **Bash, Foreman, Ansible, Docker and Kubernetes in Cloud**

-- ⚡ I’m looking for direct job Contract at  [Upwork](https://www.upwork.com/freelancers/sujanp19)
+- ⚡ Invite me with your contract at  [Upwork](https://www.upwork.com/freelancers/sujanp19)

 - 💬 Ask me about **CI/CD, Linux, Automation, Kubernetes, AWS**